 Download emergency services apps.
 These official apps will give you the most up-to-date information on what’s happening in your area, including natural disaster warnings.

-Be alert.
+Be alert to changing conditions.
 Subscribe to services that will alert you to weather changes, road closures and updates from other service providers in your area.

 Use local information sources.
 Online, social media accounts for your local authorities and emergency services will share crucial information.
 Your local broadcaster will also share information over the radio – make sure you have a battery-powered radio or car radio to listen in on.